 Your Justice Is Our Priority

-Attorney Jilian A. Morton is principal of Morton Law LLC with extensive experience representing the interests of her clients in real estate transactions, probate matters, and business law.
+Attorney Jilian A. Morton is principal of Bello & Morton, LLC with extensive experience representing the interests of her clients in real estate transactions, probate matters, and business law.
 Attorney Morton represents clients in civil cases in Housing, District, and Superior courts.
 She has successfully helped her clients navigate the Probate Court system and work through title issues on real estate purchases.
 Her goal is to assist clients in their legal matters whether transactional or in litigation.

 Estate Planning services include the preparation of Wills, Revocable Trusts, Credit Shelter Trusts, Durable Powers of Attorney, Health Care Proxies, and Declarations of Homestead.